Shek Mun

 Shek Mun (石門) is an industrial and financial area in Sha Tin City, New Territories of Hong Kong.

 Shek Mun lies just east of the Shing Mun River, and northeast of the City One apartment and shopping complex.

 Housing

 Shek Mun Estate is a public housing estate in Shek Mun, completed in 2009.

+Yu Tak Court is a housing estate in Shek Mun, completed in 2022.